franciscovfonseca/AD-Practical-Scenarios/README.md

 <h2> Final Thoughts </h2>

-In summary, **Active Directory** is crucial for ***Managing User Accounts and Network Resources***.
+In summary, **Active Directory** is crucial for Managing User Accounts and Network Resources.

 The scenarios provided cover common IT help desk tasks, such as:

-- Creating User Accounts
+- **Creating User Accounts**
-- Resetting Passwords
+- **Resetting Passwords**
-- Updating Group Memberships
+- **Updating Group Memberships**
-- Handling Account Deactivation
+- **Handling Account Deactivation**

-These scenarios serve as practical exercises for training IT personnel and highlight the importance of **Active Directory** in maintaining a secure and organized digital environment.
+These scenarios serve as practical exercises for training IT personnel and highlight the importance of **Active Directory** in Maintaining a Secure and Organized Digital Environment.

 <br>
 <br>